 Fernando Carpaneda "ON OUR BACKS: The Revolutionary Art of Queer Sex Work" Photo Matt Myers.

-Press about "ON OUR BACKS: The Revolutionary Art of Queer Sex Work", exhibition, that I participated at the Leslie Lohman Museum of Art in Soho, NY.
+Press about "ON OUR BACKS: The Revolutionary Art of Queer Sex Work", exhibition, featuring Fernando Carpaneda at the Leslie Lohman Museum of Art.
 The exhibition was curated by Alexis Heller, and was featured in several newspapers and magazines around the world.
 The New York Times wrote about the exhibition, as well as VOGUE, Interview, NESS Magazine, Art Forum, Hyperallergic, Artnet, Frieze, etc .